Town: Maryland

 While a town is generally considered a smaller entity than a city, the two terms are legally interchangeable in Maryland.
 The only exception is the independent city of Baltimore, which is a special case, as it was created by the Constitution of Maryland.

+Mississippi

+Municipalities in Mississippi are classified according to population size.
+At time of incorporation, municipalities with populations of more than 2,000 are classified as cities, municipalities containing between 301 and 2000 persons are classified as towns, and municipalities between 100 and 300 persons are classified as villages.
+Places may be incorporated to become a city, town, or village through a petition signed by two-thirds of the qualified voters who reside in the proposed municipality.
+The major function of municipal governments are to provide services for its citizens such as maintaining roads and bridges, providing law, fire protection, and health and sanitation services.

 Nevada

 In Nevada, a town has a form of government, but is not considered to be incorporated.
-It generally provides a limited range of services, such as land use planning and recreation, while leaving most services to the county.
+It generally provides a limited range of services, such as Land-use planning and recreation, while leaving most services to the county.
 Many communities have found this "semi-incorporated" status attractive; the state has only 20 incorporated cities, and towns as large as Paradise (186,020 in 2000 Census), home of the Las Vegas Strip.
 Most county seats are also towns, not cities.